fbigrs/mtasa-server-discord-playerlist/README.md

 ## Configuration

 `config.ini` holds the settings for the bot.
-Below is an overview:
+Below is an overview.
+The new `[events]` section controls join/leave messages:

 ```ini
 [discord]